oddopuscomposer/oddopuscomposer.github.io/_posts/2026-02-02-Proc-gen-part-1-Names.md

 # Lets do Tabs with this to be extra cool!
 But we are also putting the code in a details drop down
-{% details Click here to know more %}

 {% tabs Hello %}
 {% tab Hello Rust %}